-The apparent deviations in selection by the 3-inch ring (page 12) might be explained by overlapping of its selection range with that of the 2-inch ring used as a standard in the experiments, but this needs further investigation. - The Committee believes that in addition to the work now in progress the following items are of major importance in continuing the research program on this fishery: - (i) Tagging experiments, designed to link tag returns with fishing effort in order to arrive at mortality estimates. - To predict and measure benefits accruing from a mesh regulation to release small individuals, the minimum, yet sufficient, basic information comprises knowledge of the fishing mortality within and between the selection ranges of the small and large mesh and of the relative catches of animals smaller and larger than the mid-point of the selection curve for the larger mesh (Serial No. 557, Document No. 31).
+The Committee believes that in addition to the work now in progress the following items are of major importance in continuing the research program on this fishery:

+(i) Tagging experiments, designed to link tag returns with fishing effort in order to arrive at mortality estimates.

+To predict and measure benefits accruing from a mesh regulation to release small individuals, the minimum, yet sufficient, basic information comprises knowledge of the fiching mortality within and between the selection ranges of the small and large mesh and of the relative catches of animals smaller and larger than the mid-point of the selection curve for the larger mesh (Serial No. 557, Document No. 31).